vadykoo/openTask/README.md

 `php arisan serve`

-For asynchronous jobs you need to change `QUEUE_CONNECTION=database in env file` and run
+For asynchronous jobs you need to set `QUEUE_CONNECTION=database` in .env file and run

 `php artisan queue:work`

 You can import the documentation file in postman public /docs/collection.json or open docs in browser localhost/docs